 Do Cross-Sectional Predictors Contain Systematic Information?

-Firm-level variables that predict cross-sectional stock returns, such as price-to-earnings and short interest, are often averaged and used to predict the time series of market returns.
-We extend this literature and limit the data-snooping bias by using a large population of the literature’s cross-sectional return predictors.
-We find the literature has ignored several cross-sectional variables–such as asset turnover and Z-score–that contain strong in-sample predictability when examined in isolation.
-However, after accounting for the number of predictors and their interdependence, we find only weak evidence that cross-sectional predictors make good time-series predictors, especially out-of-sample.
+Firm-level variables that predict cross-sectional stock returns, such as price-to-earnings and short interest, are often averaged and used to predict market returns.
+Using various samples of cross-sectional predictors and accounting for the number of predictors and their interdependence, we find only weak evidence that cross-sectional predictors make good time-series predictors, especially out-of-sample.
+The results suggest that cross-sectional predictors do not generally contain systematic information.

 Keywords: Return predictability, data snooping, statistical bias, market risk premium.